Japanese Patterns of Design

 Use of Chopsticks

 Some consider that Japanese people first started using chopsticks in the Nara period (710-794).
-The Kojiki (Records of Ancient Matters) also records that chopsticks have been in use since the age of gods.
+The Kojiki (Records of Ancient Matters) also records that chopsticks have been used since the age of gods.

-Japan is a country with a culture that was formed from the unique customs and dietary habits of ancient times, where people used chopsticks instead of grabbing food directly with their hands.
+Japan’s culture was formed from the unique customs and dietary habits of ancient times, when people used chopsticks instead of grabbing food directly with their hands.

 Life Events and Celebrations: Shinto Rituals